QasimK/qasimk.github.io/_posts/2017-10-22-radicale-server.md

 tags:   linux guides arch raspberry-pi radicale
 ---

 I find it to be a little bit silly that I cannot sync my contacts and calendars directly across all of my devices.
 I don't really want to be reliant on Google or another central service to sync these.
 Unfortunately, I haven't come across something that will let you do this.
-The next best thing is unfortunately significantly worse: setting up your own central service.
+The next best thing is actually significantly worse: setting up your own central service.

-There are a number of different "apps" that can do this, ranging from the monolithic OwnCloud/NextCloud, to a simple
+There are a number of different "apps" that can do this, ranging from monolithic OwnCloud/NextCloud set ups, to the simple Radicale app.
+I opted for Radicale on my puny little Raspberry Pi.

-I set up my Raspberry Pi for [local service discovery][local-service-discovery], so I can access it at `piserver.local` (otherwise I would have to assign a static IP... which I have anyway...).
+(It is useful that, previously, I set up [local service discovery][local-service-discovery] so I can access the Raspberry Pi at `piserver.local`.
+Otherwise I would have to assign a static IP... which I have anyway...).

-There are a number of stages to doing this properly:
+There are a number of stages to setting up Radicale properly:

 1. Accessible over the LAN, so that your devices and Radicale can talk to each other
-2. As a service, so that you can survive reboots
+2. As a service, so that you can survive reboots and manage it less
 3. With user authentication, so Radicale can securely talk to you*
 4. With encrypted transport, so that you can securely talk to Radicale*
 5. With backups (TODO)
 6. Accessible over the internet (TODO)

-(* 1. and 2. could/**should** really be the same... but that would be a digression.)
+(* 1. and 2. could/**should** really be the same... but that would be a TLS digression.)

 ## Simple install